ShaneWilton/roblox-cure/README.md

 # Fazer

-**Fazer** is a solution to Roblox's lack of library system.
-It constructs a .rbxm file from a source tree, to be inserted into the ServerScriptService.
+**Fazer** constructs a .rbxm file from a source tree, to be inserted into the ServerScriptService.

 ### Structure